-Dr. Friedman of the Alpert Medical School of Brown University and University of Rhode Island, and Director of the Movement Disorders Program of Butler Hospital, received research fees from MJ Fox Foundation.)
+Dr. Friedman of the Alpert Medical School of Brown University and University of Rhode Island, and Director of the Movement Disorders Program of Butler Hospital has no relevant financial relationships to disclose.)

 Dr. Jankovic, Director of the Parkinson's Disease Center and Movement Disorders Clinic at Baylor College of Medicine, received research and training funding from Allergan, F Hoffmann-La Roche, Medtronic Neuromodulation, Merz, Neurocrine Biosciences, Nuvelution, Revance, and Teva and consulting/advisory board honorariums from Abide, Lundbeck, Retrophin, Parexel, Teva, and Allergan.)